Plane crash rates by model

-The following airliner models are ranked by the rate of fatal plane crashes per million flights.
-Only plane crashes involving at least one passenger death are included.
+The following airliner models are ranked by the rate of fatal passenger events per million flights.
+Only flights involving at least one passenger death are included.
 Excluded would be events where the only fatalities were to crew members, hijackers, saboteurs, stowaways, or people outside of the aircraft.
 Also excluded are aircraft models have no fatal events involving airline passengers:

 ** No longer in production

 **** One aircraft missing for over 30 days

 A 25 September 2009 entry on the AirSafe.com News described the contents of the following video, which lists popular airliner models with the five lowest fatal plane crash rates.
 As of 25 March 2015, the order of the airline models with the five lowest crash rates (for models with at least two million flights) has changed, with the Airbus A320 dropping to fifth place due to the March 2015 Germanwings crash in France:

 - 0.10 - Airbus A320 (includes A318, A319, A321)